-"temporary employment service" means any person who, for reward, procures for or provides to a person (hereinafter referred to as the 'client') other persons-
+"temporary employment service" or Labour Broker means any person who, for reward, procures for or provides to a person (hereinafter referred to as the 'client') other persons-

-- (a) who render services to, or perform work for, the client; and - (b) who are remunerated by the temporary employment services;
+(a) who render services to, or perform work for, the client; and

-"wage" means the basic wage prescribed in terms of clause 9(1) of this Agreement in respect of the ordinary hours laid down in clause 8(1): Provided that if an employer regularly pays an employee a wage higher that the basic wage in respect of the ordinary hours, it shall mean such higher amount and the employee shall qualify for the equivalent amount of increase in the basic wage for that category of employee;

-"waterproofing worker" means an employee who is registered as such with the Council and who, , is engaged in one or more of the following activities: Waterproofing and damp proofing of all horizontal, sloping or vertical surfaces (including all types of tanking) with all types of roofing membranes, sheetings and liquid or semi-liquid or mastic coatings; Applying protective paint and/or coating to waterproofing surfaces; All other work in connection with waterproofing and damp proofing.

-- (2) Any person who works for or renders services to any other person is presumed, until the contrary is proved, to be an employee, regardless of the form of the contract, if any one or more of the following factors are present; - (a) the manner in which the person works is subject to the control or direction of another person; - (b) the person's hours work are subject to the control or direction of another person; - (c) in the case of a person who works for an organisation, the person is a member of that organisation; - (d) the person has worked for that other person for part of a working day over the last three months.
+- (b) who are remunerated by the temporary employment services; - "Tradesman Class 2" means an employee who has completed 75%-99% of credits applicable to his trade, but has not completed a trade test, but could be regarded as proficient in the relevant trade. - "Tradesman Class 3" means an employee who has completed 55%-74% of credits applicable to his trade, but has not completed a trade test, but could be regarded as proficient in the relevant trade. - "Tradesman Class 4" means an employee who has completed less than 55% of credits applicable to his trade, but has not completed a trade test, but could be regarded as proficient in the relevant trade. - "wage" means the basic wage prescribed in terms of clause 19 of this Agreement in respect of the ordinary hours laid down in clause 20. - "waterproofing worker" means an employee who is registered as such with the Council and who, is engaged in one or more of the following activities: Waterproofing and damp proofing of all horizontal, sloping or vertical surfaces (including all types of tanking) with all types of roofing membranes, sheetings and liquid or semi-liquid or mastic coatings; Applying protective paint and/or coating to waterproofing surfaces; All other work in connection with waterproofing and damp proofing. - (2) Any person who works for or renders services to any other person is presumed, until the contrary is proved, to be an employee, regardless of the form of the contract, if any one or more of the following factors are present; - (a) the manner in which the person works is subject to the control or direction of another person; - (b) the person's hours work are subject to the control or direction of another person; - (c) in the case of a person who works for an organisation, the person is a member of that organisation; - (d) the person has worked for that other person for part of a working day over the last three months. - (e) the person is economically dependent on the other person for whom that person works or renders services; - (f) the person is provided with tools of trade or work equipment by the other person; or

-- (e) the person is economically dependent on the other person for whom that person works or renders services: - (f) the person is provided with tools of trade or work equipment by the other person; or - (g) the person only works for or renders service to one person. - (3) Sub clause (2) does not apply to any person who earns in excess of the amount determined from time to time by the Minister of Labour in terms of section 6(3) of the Basic Conditions of Employment Act, 1997, - (4) In this Agreement, unless the context indicates otherwise words importing the singular shall include the plural and vice versa, words importing any gender shall include the other gender and words importing persons shall include partnership and bodies corporate.
+- (g) the person only works for or renders service to one person. - (3) Sub clause (2) does not apply to any person who earns in excess of the amount determined from time to time by the Minister of Labour in terms of section 6(3) of the Basic Conditions of Employment Act, 1997. - (4) In this Agreement, unless the context indicates otherwise words importing the singular shall include the plural and vice versa, words importing any gender shall include the other gender and words importing persons shall include partnership and bodies corporate or any other format of business.